colleenrideout/ParkingApp/README.md

-# Park Pal
+# ParkPal
 ## Find affordable parking near you

 ***Want to drive into the city, but don't want to deal with trying to find afforable parking?***

-Park Pal is here to help!
+ParkPal is here to help!

 - Search for parking spots by location throughout Vancouver
 - View the price per hour based on the current time and day of the week